Greenbanks Hollow Covered Bridge

-The Greenbanks Hollow Covered Bridge is a historic covered bridge, carrying Greenbanks Hollow Road across Joes Brook in southern Danville, Vermont.
+The Greenbanks Hollow Covered Bridge is a historic covered bridge built in 1886, carrying Greenbanks Hollow Road across Joes Brook in southern Danville, Vermont.
 It is the only surviving 19th-century covered bridge in the town.
 It was listed on the National Register of Historic Places in 1974.

 Description and history

 The Greenbanks Hollow Covered Bridge is located in a rural area of southern Danville, spanning Joes Brook, an east-flowing tributary of the Connecticut River.
 Greenbanks Hollow Road is a minor through road between Danville and Peacham.
 It is a single-span queen post truss structure, with flanking trusses of unequal length.
 The western truss is 73 ft long, while the eastern one is 1.5 ft longer, the skew visible at the southern portal.
 The bridge is 16.5 ft wide, with a roadway width of 15 ft, carrying one lane of traffic.
 It is covered by a metal gabled roof with broad eaves.
 The side walls are covered to about half their height with vertical board siding, which is extended around the full height of the portals.
 The bridge rests on abutments of stone and concrete; the northern one has been rebuilt after its original stone abutment collapsed.

 The bridge's construction date and builder are not known.
 Vermont historian Herbert Congdon claims that the bridge was originally uncovered, and that its roof is a later addition.
 It is stylistically similar to the bridges located in nearby Lyndon, which also feature queen post trusses, half-height siding, and broad roofs.
 It is the only surviving 19th-century covered bridge in the town of Danville.
+It was substantially rebuilt in 2002.